This article is a Reolink Lumus Review.

 The Reolink Lumus has a speaker and a microphone that you can use for bi-directional audio communication to hear the sounds around the camera and speak into a mobile phone to someone close to the camera.

-The Reolink Lumus can send notification via email.
+The Reolink Lumus can send notifications via email.

-See below an example of the email alert that I got on my mailbox.
+See below an example of the email alert that I got in my mailbox.